wmbusmeters/wmbusmeters/README.md

 You can run wmbusmeters with --logtelegrams to get log output that can be placed in a simulation.txt file.
 You can then run wmbusmeter and instead of auto (or an usb device) provide the simulationt.xt file as argument.
 See test.sh for more info.

+If you do not specify any meters on the command line, then wmbusmeters will listen and print the header information of any telegram it hears.
+You must specify the listening mode.

+With an rtlwmbus or amb8465 dongle: `wmbusmeters --listento=c1,t1 auto`

+With an imst871a dongle: `wmbusmeters --listento=c1 auto`

 # Builds and runs on GNU/Linux and MacOSX (with recent XCode)